Teenage Mutant Ninja Turtles III: Plot

 In 1603 feudal Japan, four samurai on horseback chase a young man into the woods.
 A mysterious woman hidden in the underbrush watches closely.
 The samurai capture the youth, who is revealed to be a prince named Kenshin.

-In the present, it is two years after the previous film's events with the defeat of The Shredder and The Foot Clan.
-April O'Neil buys gifts for the Teenage Mutant Ninja Turtles while shopping at a flea market.
+In the present, one year has passed after the events of The Secret of the Ooze.
+April O'Neil buys gifts for The Turtles while shopping at a flea market.
 At their underground lair, April gives Michelangelo an old lamp, Donatello an old radio, Leonardo a book on swords, and a fedora hat for Raphael.
 Splinter receives an ancient Japanese scepter.

-Back in the past, Lord Norinaga, berates his son, Kenshin, for disgracing their family name.
+Back in the past, Lord Norinaga berates his son, Kenshin, for disgracing their family name.
 Kenshin argues that his father's desire for war is the true disgrace.
 When an English trader named Walker arrives to supply Norinaga with added manpower and firearms, Kenshin leaves to brood alone in a temple.
-There, he finds the scepter and reads the inscription: "Open Wide the Gates of Time".
+There, he finds the scepter and reads the inscription: "Open wide the gates of time".

-In the present day, the scepter that April is holding lights up and blows wind.
-She is sent into the past as Kenshin takes her place; each is wearing what the other wore in their own time.
+The scepter that April is holding lights up and she is sent into the past as Kenshin takes her place; each is wearing what the other wore in their own time.
 Walker imprisons April after deducing she is not a witch and is powerless.
 Back in the present, Kenshin thinks the Turtles are "kappa".
 After Kenshin explains the time swap, the Turtles decide to rescue April.
-But according to Donatello's calculations, they only have 60 hours to rescue her before the scepter's power disappears due to the space time continuum being out of sync.
+According to Donatello's calculations, they only have 60 hours to rescue her before the scepter's power disappears.
 Meanwhile, Casey Jones will watch over Kenshin and the lair.
-As the turtles warp through time, they are replaced by four of Norinaga's Honor Guards, who arrive confused.
+As the turtles warp through time, they are replaced by four of Norinaga's honor guards.

-The Turtles land in the past dressed as Honor Guards riding horses.
-Amid the confusion, Michelangelo rides into the forest and is ambushed by the mysterious woman.
+The Turtles land in the past dressed as honor guards riding horses.
+Amid the confusion, Michelangelo rides into the forest and is ambushed by the mysterious woman Mitsu.
 An unseen person takes the scepter from him.
 The other Turtles go to Norinaga's castle and rescue April and also free Whit, a prisoner resembling Casey.
-Their chaotic escape strands them in the wilderness.
-Back in the present, Casey introduces Kenshin and the Honor Guards to televised hockey, attempting to keep them calm.

 In the woods, the Turtles, April, and Whit are attacked by villagers mistaking them for Norinaga's forces.
 Mitsu, the leader of the rebellion against Lord Norinaga, unmasks Raphael and sees that he looks like her prisoner.
 Realizing Michelangelo is her captive, the Turtles accompany Mitsu to her village.
 Upon arriving, Walker's men are burning the village.
-As the Turtles help the villagers save it, Michelangelo is freed and joins the fight.
-Walker is forced to retreat, but the fire has trapped a young boy named Yoshi inside a house.
-Michelangelo saves Yoshi, then Leonardo helps him recover by performing CPR; this earns the Turtles the villagers' gratitude and respect.
+As the Turtles help the villagers, Michelangelo is freed and joins the fight.
+Walker is forced to retreat, but the fire has trapped Mitsu's younger brother Yoshi inside a house.
+Michelangelo saves Yoshi and Leonardo performs CPR; this earns the Turtles the villagers' gratitude and respect.